 Board President | Executive Director

 Corin founded GHF in 2004 to address a growing need for support and advocacy.
 She has been presenting workshops on giftedness, learning differences and homeschool related issues for many years.
 Her articles and papers have been seen in NAGC (US) Parenting for High Potential, 2e Newsletter, California Association for the Gifted’s Gifted Ed Communicator, the NAGC (UK) magazine, California HomeSchooler, SENG Update, Thinking Person’s Guide to Autism, and many other publications.
-Corin also serves on the SENG Editorial Board and the Advisory Boards of the Asynchronous Scholars’ Fund and GRO - Gifted Research & Outreach, and is co-author with Mika Gustavson of Making the Choice: When Typical School Doesn't Fit Your Atypical Child, Writing Your Own Script: A Parents' Role in the Gifted Child's Social Development, and a chapter in a textbook, Interplay of Creativity and Giftedness in Science.
+Corin also serves on the SENG Editorial Board and the Advisory Boards of the Asynchronous Scholars’ Fund, GRO - Gifted Research & Outreach, and The "G" Word, and is co-author with Mika Gustavson of Making the Choice: When Typical School Doesn't Fit Your Atypical Child, Writing Your Own Script: A Parents' Role in the Gifted Child's Social Development, and a chapter in a textbook, Interplay of Creativity and Giftedness in Science.
 She co-authored US Public Education Policy: Missing Voices with Madeline Goodwin and Martha Shaindlin.
 She lives in the Pacific Northwest with her husband, her almost-grown children, an indeterminate number of cats, and her sword.

 You can follow Corin on: